 EU Emissions Trading System (EU ETS)

-- updated parameters of the MSR including a new buffer threshold and an extension of the current intake rate of 24% beyond 2023; and
+- Updating parameters of the Market Stability Reserve, including a cancellation threshold of 400 million allowances and an extension of the intake rate of 24% until 2030;

 Emissions & Targets